mikemac18/Galaxy_Classification/README.md

 # PHYS321_FinalProj

-Image clustering using K-means for galaxy classification.
+Image clustering using K-means for feature generation and a predictor (TBD) for galaxy classification.

 Approach based on:
 https://www-cs.stanford.edu/~acoates/papers/coatesng_nntot2012.pdf